 Swap Eggs For Avocados

 Avocados can elevate any food from toast to tacos, but who knew the savory ingredient works in ice cream, too?
-The secret ingredient in this vegan key lime ice cream from the Roasted Root is avocado.
+That's the secret ingredient in this vegan key lime ice cream from the Roasted Root.
 While you can’t always make a simple swap from eggs to avocado, it works for this recipe because of the strong flavors from the lime juice and maple syrup.
 The avocado acts purely as a consistency and texture aid.